 University of the Rockies Catalog - Student Support, Health, and Safety

 University of the Rockies will maintain facilities accessible to persons with disabilities in compliance with the Americans with Disabilities Act, as amended.
-Individuals with disabilities who utilize power driven mobility devices, (e.g., any mobility device powered by batteries, fuel, or other engines––whether or not designed primarily for use by individuals with mobility disabilities––that is used by individuals with mobility disabilities for the purpose of locomotion, including golf cars, electronic personal assistance mobility devices (EPAMDs), such as the Segway® PT) may do so within University facilities only when operation of such mobility devices does not pose a substantial risk of harm to students, faculty, staff, or visitors to the campus.
+Individuals with disabilities who utilize powerdriven mobility devices, (e.g., any mobility device powered by batteries, fuel, or other engines––whether or not designed primarily for use by individuals with mobility disabilities––that is used by individuals with mobility disabilities for the purpose of locomotion, including golf carts, electronic personal assistance mobility devices (EPAMDs), such as the Segway® PT) may do so within University facilities only when operation of such mobility devices does not pose a substantial risk of harm to students, faculty, staff, or visitors to the campus.
 Use of power driven mobility devices for the purpose of ambulation between University facilities is permitted.
-Storage of power driven mobility devices within University facilities should not impede path of travel for pedestrian traffic areas.
+Storage of power driven mobility devices within University facilities should not impede the path of travel for pedestrian traffic areas.
 Responsibility for the securing of power driven mobility devices resides with the user.
 The University does not accept responsibility for damage, loss, or theft of property stored on its premises.

 Use of Service Animals